Assisting Divorces Throughout Suffolk County

 - Cruel and inhumane treatment

-- Divorce follows a judgment of separation
+- Divorce following a judgment of separation

 How Long Does a Divorce Take in New York?